 you can’t go back.
 You simply cannot ignore the Macro – the bigger multipliers.
 Especially where you’ve proven fixes in the past.
 The Bigs - Arguments for Fixing

-My most Impactful Advice
+My most Urgent Digital Advice

-Within your organization, within your core operations, and towards new opportunities, here's what your biggest Success Multiplier is: your Expertise Sharing Systems specifically and your Platform Mastery in general.
+Within your organization, within your core operations, and towards new opportunities, here's what your biggest Success Multiplier is: your Expertise Sharing Systems, specifically, and your Platform Mastery in general.

 Expertise is best: Well-Shared